iamyounix/msimagb460_tomahawk/Tips/USB Keyboard Wake/USB Keyboard Wake.md

   - PciRoot(0x0)/Pci(0x14,0x0)
     * `acpi-wake-type` - `Data` - `01`

-- Edit your `USBMap.kext` by opening "Info.plist" and add similar `USBX` properties as shown above to all USB devices.
+- Edit your `USBMap.kext` by opening `Info.plist` and add similar `USBX` properties as shown above to all USB devices.
 Below is an example:
 	- `XHC`
 		- `IOProviderMergeProperties`
             - `kUSBSleepPowerSupply` - `number` - `5100`